This post may contain affiliate links.

-Thanksgiving is a traditionally busy day for cooks, with many recipes and lots of dishes.
+Thanksgiving is traditionally a busy day for cooks, with many recipes and lots of dishes.
 That’s how it is at my house.
-I love all that comes with preparing a big, special meal, but at the same time, I also like to use a few shortcuts that allow me to enjoy the process.
+I love all that comes with preparing a big, special meal, but I also like to use a few shortcuts that allow me to enjoy the process.

-- The turkey is cooked low and slow, making it tender, juicy, and full of savory flavors from the butter, garlic, and herb seasoning.
+- The turkey is cooked slowly, making it tender, juicy, and full of savory flavors from the butter, garlic, and herb seasoning.

 - This hands-off cooking method frees up time and valuable oven space.